malloydata/malloy/docs/_src/examples/iowa/step2a.md

 Here we can see that *Patron Tequila Silver* is the most premium brand, followed by *Jose Cuervo* as a mid-tier  brand, with *Juarez Tequila Gold* more of an economy brand.

-## TURTLING: A deeper look at a Vendor offerings
+## Nested Subtables: A deeper look at a Vendor offerings
-The magic happens when we call a named query in the same way we would use any other field (Turtling).
+The magic happens when we call a named query in the same way we would use any other field [nesting](nesting.md).
 In the below query, we can see our vendors (sorted automatically by amount purchased, as well as the top 5 items for each vendor.

 ```malloy